kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 console.log(teamInfo.dataset.homePitch); // logs "Stanford Bridge"
 {% endprism %}

-All of this means we can access these properties with JavaScript and display them how we want to on a web page.
-But ["Can I Use" tells us that data-attribute manipulation won't work in all browsers, specifically, Internet Explorer 10 and lower](http://caniuse.com/#search=dataset), so our final production code needs to write fallback code for those situations.
+All of this means we use JavaScirpt to access these properties and display on a web page.
+But ["Can I Use" tells us that data-attribute manipulation won't work in all browsers, specifically, Internet Explorer 10 and lower](http://caniuse.com/#search=dataset), so we need to write fallback code for those situations.

 Before we create our final-production-ready code, we'll create some incremental examples so we understand it better.